reneradoi/kubernetes_operator_demo/README.md

 (1 row)
 ```
 ## Deployment
+*The following topics are hints and recommendations for using an operator in production.
+They are not mandatory for this demo though.*

 ### Namespacing
 In theory it is possible to run the operator and the resources with cluster-wide scope, but this is not recommended in
 general.
 Please use one or several namespaces in the Kubernetes cluster to separate concerns.
 The example files in this